Spaydh/neutron-docs/docs/neutron/consumer-chain-upgrade.md

 ## Validator Upgrade Instructions

 The neutron [proposal has been put on-chain][4].
-Cosmos Hub validators are obligated to run Consumer Chain nodes.
+If Neutron is launched, Cosmos Hub validators above the bottom 5% by voting power will be required to run Consumer Chain nodes.
 This document provides step by step instructions about how to do that.

 ## Pre-requisites